adslbarxatov/DPArray/docs/index.md

 <img src="/DPArray/img/DP.png" width="16"> [Get the latest update](dp://ESRM_update)

 ES: Randomaze is the maps generator for the mod with the same name.
-This tool was the part of the ESHQ mod for Half-Life part 1.
+This tool was the part of the ESHQ mod for Half-Life 1.
 Now it is a stand-alone project

-&nbsp;
+&nbsp;&nbsp;

 ### Xash3D FWGS Engine adaptation for ESHQ
 :gb: &#x3000;
 <img src="/DPArray/img/Win.png" width="16"> <img src="/DPArray/img/VC.png" width="16"> &#x3000;
 :earth_africa: [About](https://github.com/adslbarxatov/Xash3d-FWGS-for-ESHQ)

-An adaptation of [Xash3d FWGS engine](https://github.com/FWGS/xash3d-fwgs) for ESHQ mod for Half-Life 1
+An adaptation of [Xash3d FWGS engine](https://github.com/FWGS/xash3d-fwgs) for ESHQ and ESL Randomaze mods for Half-Life 1

-&nbsp;
+&nbsp;&nbsp;

 ### Crazy cheater’s mod
 :gb: &#x3000;